masukomi/Definitely/README.md

 multi sub nothing() returns Mu
 ```

-simple creation of untyped None objects that also match the Maybe type
+Used to create None objects when your method returns an untyped Maybe.

 ### sub value-or-die